 Due to the variability of algal forms, specimens are stored in a variety of ways: most seaweeds are floated on to herbarium sheets; microalgae are often stored in packets or mounted on microscope slides; and many coralline algae specimens are stored in ethanol to preserve their intricate and fragile structures.

 The Herbarium collection is ever-growing, and new additions to the collection are received from a wide network of collectors.
-Please see the guidelines for preparing herbarium specimens if you are interested in contributing to MEL's collection.
+Please see the guidelines for preparing herbarium specimens if you are interested in contributing to Royal Botanic Gardens Victoria's collection.